Subscribe to our mailing list

 From Jaipur Literature Festival to India’s eastern coast, with Abir Mukherjee & friends.

-A literary journey on the River Hooghly with Nilanjana Roy & Robert Ivermee.
+A literary journey on the River Hooghly with Sam Dalrymple & Nilanjana Roy.

-The great Indian uprising of 1857 with by Dr Robert Lyman.
+Delhi, Lucknow and the great Indian uprising of 1857 with Dr Robert Lyman.

 Trek from the plains of Dimapur up to Kohima in the hills.
 Stay overnight in Naga villages.